CortilliusMckinney/azure-iac-project/README.md

 - Key Vault Integration

 ## 🔒 Security Notes
+- State files are secured with:
+  - HTTPS-only access and TLS 1.2 enforcement
+  - Network access restrictions
+  - Blob versioning and retention policies
+  - Managed identity authentication
+  - Private endpoint integration
 - Sensitive values are stored in Azure Key Vault
-- State files are stored in Azure Storage
 - Access control is managed through Azure RBAC
 - All secrets are encrypted at rest